Gas prices inch up for Memorial Day but still cheapest in 17 years

 As more Minnesotans get back on the road for the holiday, they won't notice the large price spreads seen in April when stations in Red Wing were selling gas for 89 cents a gallon and some Twin Cities stations posted prices of $1.89 per gallon.

-Mike Wilson, spokesman for Wilson Oil Markets and VP Race Fuel stations in Red Wing, said part of the reason that he was charging only 89 cents a gallon after the oil market collapsed is low overhead.
+Mike Wilson, of Wilson Oil Markets and VP Race Fuel stations in Red Wing, said part of the reason he was charging only 89 cents a gallon after the oil market collapsed is low overhead.

 "We're a plain and simple gas station, not a convenience store that sells hot dogs, chicken and produce," he said.